 Happy cooking and sipping!

-(Adapted from the Smoky Black Lentils recipe in Culinary Tea by Cynthia Gold and Lisë Stern)
+Adapted by Suzanne Klein, Tea Foodie from the Smoky Black Lentils recipe in Culinary Tea by Cynthia Gold and Lisë Stern

 Makes 4 servings